 Enjoy the Great Outdoors: Yerba Buena Gardens (Mission Street and Howard Street Between Third and Fourth Streets)

-You can take advantage of San Francisco's fantastic weather by spending an afternoon at this local attraction.
-Though the lush green grass is definitely appealing, it's not the only reason to visit Yerba Buena Gardens.
-There are several other features in this area, including the Yerba Buena Center for the Arts, the Contemporary Jewish Museum, an ice skating rink, a bowling alley and more.
+You can take advantage of San Francisco's fantastic weather by spending an afternoon at these local attractions.
+Not only is there lush green grass at Yerba Buena Gardens, there are several other features in this area, including the Yerba Buena Center for the Arts, the Contemporary Jewish Museum, an ice skating rink, a bowling alley and more.

 Catch a Ballgame: AT&T Park (24 Willie Mays Plaza)

 Baseball fans take note: This is where the world-champion Giants play!
 Even if you're not into ballgames, you'll still appreciate the beautiful view of the bay and can take a behind-the-scenes tour of the stadium.
 AT&T Park is also a great venue for many big events in San Francisco, from concerts to festivals.

 Best Places to Stay